 It’s hard to pick one flagship mic from Shure, but if you had to, the SM57 would be the one.
 This has undoubtedly shaped the recorded sound of snare drums in particular as we’ve come to know it.
 Both in the studio and on-stage, SM57s are the go-to for capturing mid-range of (usually loud) sources in reliable and predictable ways.

 In all my experience as a sound engineer, I’ve used an SM57 in a wider range of situations than probably any other mic.
 It has a very pleasing sound profile, and the perfect fallback for me when I’m struggling to find the right frequency profile from a different mic.
 They can also take their fair share of drumstick hits without getting near to breaking, undoubtedly another reason for its prolonged prominence and use across every venue in the world.

 You won’t get the broadest frequency range out of these, but that’s not always what’s most important when recording.
 It has a locked-in mid-range, it is sturdy, and can reproduce high-volumes with accuracy, which is why they persist as one of the most used microphones in the world.

-The SM7b is still a dynamic mic, but it’s designed for broader frequency capture, and the sound profile tends to accentuate the low-end a bit more than an SM57.
-It may be a dynamic mic, but it has a great low end more typical of a large-diaphragm condenser, with the advantages of the ruggedness of a dynamic mic.
+The SM7b is still a dynamic microphone, but it’s designed for broader frequency capture, and the sound profile tends to accentuate the low-end a bit more than an SM57.
+It may be a dynamic microphone, but it has a great low end more typical of a large-diaphragm condenser, with the advantages of the ruggedness of a dynamic microphone.

 Shure Beta 52A